somekindawizard/homebridge-smartrent/README.md

 </span>

+## WARNING: This plugin is not actively maintained except for automated dependnecy updates.
+Issues/bugs are unlikely to be addressed.
+Use at your own risk

 **Tweaking for my personal use case (problems with refresh token and older APIs), not meant for public use.
 Use at your own risk.
 Only tested with locks.**

 ## 🔄 Supported Devices